Stay up to date

 Right-sizing API security strategy

-API security is not about fixing issues during functional and technical security testing.
+API security is not about fixing issues during functional and technical API security testing.
 It is about thinking through the secure SDLC lifecycle.
 An organisation must have base pillars on which software security is supported across the estate.
 These include secure coding guidance and policies to ensure standards are followed across applications, networks, data planes and metrics to track progress over time.
 It acts as a catalyst to secure culture for secure software development.
 API attack prevention strategy is all about first understanding the complexity, business logic and process of API development and using reverse mentality to include the prevention measures.
 Have a read of OWASP Top 10 web application vulnerabilities to understand the commonalities between web application and API vulnerabilities.
 A starting point for assessing your API security would be simulating what happens in the real world.
-Learning from real-world examples would prove how valuable security testing is to API development practices.
+Learning from real-world examples would prove how valuable API security testing is to the development practices.

 Critical API security issues